-- Abnormal posture, clumsiness, or eccentric ways of moving (e.g., walking exclusively on tiptoe)
+- Atypical posture, clumsiness, or eccentric ways of moving (e.g., walking exclusively on tiptoe).

 Children with autism spectrum disorder have trouble picking up on subtle nonverbal cues and using body language.
 This makes the “give-and-take” of social interaction very difficult.

 - Follows a rigid routine (e.g., insists on taking a specific route to school).